Tilde: Unicode and Shift JIS encoding of wave dash

-The current Unicode reference glyph for U+301C has been corrected to match the JIS standard in response to a 2014 proposal, which noted that while the existing Unicode reference glyph had been matched by fonts from the discontinued Windows XP, all other major platforms including later versions of Microsoft Windows shipped with fonts matching the JIS reference glyph for U+301C.
+The Unicode reference glyph for U+301C was corrected in Uncode 8.0.0 to match the JIS standard in response to a 2014 proposal, which noted that, while the existing Unicode reference glyph had been matched by fonts from the discontinued Windows XP, all other major platforms including later versions of Microsoft Windows shipped with fonts matching the JIS reference glyph for U+301C.

 The JIS / Shift JIS wave dash is still formally mapped to U+301C as of JIS X 0213, whereas the WHATWG Encoding Standard used by HTML5 follows Microsoft in mapping 0x8160 to U+FF5E.
 These two code points have a similar or identical glyph in several computer fonts, reducing the confusion and incompatibility.

+Combining double tilde

+According to the Unicode 17.0.0 specification, "IPA, pronunciation systems, some transliteration systems, and a few languages such as Tagalog, use diacritics that are applied to a sequence of two letters".
+Accordingly, it provides encoding for a combining tilde diacritic that spans adjacent characters (although conventionally called a "double tilde", it is in fact a wide single tilde):